Fillet

 Miser’s Purse is a small purse worn in a pocket or handbag.
 The name appeared later than the fashion and, apparently, this form was inspired by medieval purses.

-Flappers, as fashionistas in the Roaring Twenties were called, were very bold girls in fashion trends.
-We have a post about them.
+Flappers, as fashion-forward young women of the Roaring Twenties were called, were very bold in their style choices.
+We have a separate post about them.

 Reticule (fr. réticule; de.
 Pompadour; es. ridículo) – a small handbag on a long cord or ribbon, reminiscent of a small bag or basket.